Credit for Builders Tightens, Cost Results Mixed

-Lending standards were essentially unchanged1 for all residential mortgage categories in the third quarter of 2024, except for Subprime loans, according to the Federal Reserve Board’s October 2024 Senior Loan Officer Opinion Survey (SLOOS).
-Demand for most residential mortgage loans remained weaker across all categories in the quarter.
-Lending conditions for commercial real estate (CRE) loans were moderately tight, amid modestly weak demand as well.
-However, NAHB believes that financial conditions for the home building industry should improve next year as the Federal Reserve continues along their current rate cutting cycle.
-Residential Mortgages GSE-eligible and Qualified Mortgage (QM) non-jumbo non-GSE eligible mortgages recorded a neutral net easing index2 value (i.e., 0) while the other five residential mortgage loan types (Subprime, Non-QM jumbo, QM jumbo, Non-QM non-jumbo, Government) were negative for the third quarter of 2024, representing tightening conditions.
-Besides GSE-eligible, which posted stronger demand (i.e., positive value) for the first time since Q2 2021, and QM non-jumbo non-GSE eligible (neutral demand), all other residential mortgage loan categories reported weaker demand in Q3 2024.
-Weakness is less widespread than in recent quarters, however.
-Among all residential mortgage loan categories, falling demand is best highlighted by Subprime loans which experienced weaker demand for 17 consecutive quarters, or for over four years.
-Commercial Real Estate (CRE) Loans Banks reported moderately tightening lending conditions for both multifamily as well as all CRE construction & development loans in the third quarter of 2024.
-However, the tightening was not as widespread as in recent quarters.
-Results show 10 consecutive quarters of tightening lending conditions for CRE loans.
-For multifamily, the net percentage of banks reporting stronger demand was -8.2% while –14.8% for construction & development loans.
-Although improving, weaker demand has continued for over two years for both CRE loan categories.
-The Federal Reserve uses the following descriptors when analyzing results from the survey which will be used, in principle, within this blog post as well:– “Remained basically unchanged” means that the change or actual reading is greater than or equal to 0 and less than or equal to 5 percent.– “Modest” means that the change or actual reading is greater than 5 and less than or equal to 10 percent.– “Moderate” means that the change or actual reading is greater than 10 and less than or equal to 20 percent.– “Significant” means that the change or actual reading is greater than 20 and less than or equal to 50 percent.– “Major” means that the change or actual reading is greater than or equal to 50 percent.A value above zero (i.e., positive) indicates that lending conditions are easing while a value below zero (i.e., negative) indicates that lending conditions are tightening.
+Lending standards for residential mortgages were essentially unchanged1 across most categories, while overall demand for most residential mortgages was weaker according to the Federal Reserve Board’s January 2025 Senior Loan Officer Opinion Survey (SLOOS).
+Examining lending conditions for commercial real estate (CRE) loans, construction & development loans were modestly tighter, while demand was modestly weaker.
+However, for multifamily properties loans within the CRE category, lending conditions and demand were essentially unchanged for the quarter.
+With recent commentary from the Federal Reserve citing current policy as “meaningfully restrictive”, inflation remaining sticky, and uncertainty caused by current trade policy, NAHB is forecasting any potential cuts (if any) to the federal funds rate to occur in the latter half of 2025.
+Residential Mortgages The Federal Reserve classifies any loan category achieving a value between -5 and +5 as “essentially unchanged.”
+Five of seven residential mortgage loan categories saw a slight easing in lending conditions, as evidenced by their positive easing index2 values, ranging from +1.8 to +4.0, in the fourth quarter of 2024.
+That marks the highest number of residential mortgage loan categories showing easing since the Federal Reserve started raising interest rates back in first quarter of 2022.
+Subprime and Non-QM jumbo loans were the only categories that were negative for the fourth quarter of 2024, representing tightening conditions.
+All residential mortgage loan categories reported at least modestly weaker demand in the fourth quarter of 2024, except for Non-QM jumbo which was essentially unchanged.
+Subprime loans have had weaker demand for the past 18 consecutive quarters, which is the longest weak streak among all residential mortgage loan categories and recorded the lowest net percentage (-45.5%) in the quarter.
+Commercial Real Estate (CRE) Loans Across CRE loan categories, construction & development loans recorded a net easing index value of -9.5 for the fourth quarter of 2024.
+As for the multifamily loan category, its net easing index value was -3.2, or essentially unchanged.
+For overall CRE loans, results show at least 11 consecutive quarters of tightening lending conditions.
+However, the tightening was less pronounced than in recent quarters; the net easing index values for both categories were the closest they have been to neutral (i.e., 0) since the first quarter 2022.
+The net percentage of banks reporting stronger demand for construction & development loans was -6.3% and –4.8% for multifamily.
+Although weaker demand has continued for the past 10 consecutive quarters for both CRE loan categories, the net percentages are approaching neutral.
+For the fourth quarter of 2024, the net indices reached their highest levels in over two years.
+The Federal Reserve uses the following descriptors when analyzing results from the survey which will be used, in principle, within this blog post as well: – “Remained basically unchanged” means that the change or actual reading is greater than or equal to 0 and less than or equal to 5 percent. – “Modest” means that the change or actual reading is greater than 5 and less than or equal to 10 percent. – “Moderate” means that the change or actual reading is greater than 10 and less than or equal to 20 percent. – “Significant” means that the change or actual reading is greater than 20 and less than or equal to 50 percent. – “Major” means that the change or actual reading is greater than or equal to 50 percent.A value above zero (i.e., positive) indicates that lending conditions are easing while a value below zero (i.e., negative) indicates that lending conditions are tightening.
 Discover more from Eye On Housing Subscribe to get the latest posts sent to your email.

 About My Work